kanaka/mal/process/guide.md

 * Add metadata support to other composite data types (lists, vectors and hash-maps), and to native functions.
 * Add the following new core functions:
-  * `time-ms`: takes no arguments and returns the number of milliseconds since epoch (00:00:00 UTC January 1, 1970), or, if not possible, since another point in time (`time-ms` is usually used relatively to measure time durations).
-After `time-ms` is implemented, you can run the performance micro-benchmarks by running `make perf^quux`.
-  * `conj`: takes a collection and one or more elements as arguments and returns a new collection which includes the original collection and the new elements.
-If the collection is a list, a new list is returned with the elements inserted at the start of the given list in opposite order; if the collection is a vector, a new vector is returned with the elements added to the end of the given vector.
-  * `string?`: returns true if the parameter is a string.
-  * `number?`: returns true if the parameter is a number.
   * `fn?`: returns true if the parameter is a function (internal or user-defined).
   * `macro?`: returns true if the parameter is a macro.
-  * `seq`: takes a list, vector, string, or nil.
-If an empty list, empty vector, or empty string ("") is passed in then nil is returned.
-Otherwise, a list is returned unchanged, a vector is converted into a list, and a string is converted to a list that containing the original string split into single character strings.
 * For interop with the target language, add this core function:
   * `quux-eval`: takes a string, evaluates it in the target language, and returns the result converted to the relevant Mal type.
 You